code-tree/imitation/README.md

 * Packaging for various OSs
 * Unicode chars are not inserted properly
 * Enabling paste when text is selected
+* Occasional crash when using find-and-replace at the same time

 ## History
 To save some confusion over plugin names: